Yuba City, California: Transportation

 The city is served by two highways.
 California State Route 20 is the major east–west route, running to Marysville to the east, and Williams to the west.
-California State Route 99 travels south toward Sacramento, and north to Chico.
+California State Route 99 is the major north–south route, running south toward Sacramento, and north to Chico.
+State Route 99 is also the city's only freeway, running from State Route 20 to just north of Eager Road (exit 344) outside of the city.

 Economy

 Yuba City is home to the largest dried fruit processing plant in the world, Sunsweet Growers Incorporated.
 In 1988 Yuba City was home to the California Prune Festival.
 In 2001 the name was changed to the California Dried Plum Festival and in early 2003 directors announced the end of the festival's 15-year run in the Yuba–Sutter area.
 This was primarily due to rise in costs, difficulty in securing sponsors, and competition from other festivals.

 Being a small town, retail and healthcare make up the largest sectors of the economy.
 Some other notable employers include the Geweke Auto Group, Hilbers Incorporated, SharpeSoft, Jaeger Construction, Ardent Mills (formerly Andean Naturals) and Nordic Industries, Inc.

-Farming is also the most important part of the Yuba–Sutter area.
+Farming is also an important part of the Yuba–Sutter area.
+The unemployment rate in Yuba city is 8.20%.

 Top employers

-According to the city's 2014 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are: